greenemadeline/exclusion_manuscript/README.md

 + An experiment and associated analysis to test the effect of predator (parrotfish) size on algal and coral communities.
 The authors DID provide this data in an associated DataDryad repository [here](https://datadryad.org/stash/dataset/doi:10.5061/dryad.70rxwdbsz).

-## For this project, Iou will be re-analyzing their experimental data.
+## For this project, I will be re-analyzing their experimental data.

 ### Overall goals